-Fresh off national championship, LSU considers major increase for gymnastic ticket prices
+Fresh off national titles, LSU raises ticket prices for all gymnastics tickets, some baseball seats

 Latest Weather Blog

-Fresh off national championship, LSU considers major increase for gymnastic ticket prices
+Fresh off national titles, LSU raises ticket prices for all gymnastics tickets, some baseball seats

-BATON ROUGE — Fresh off the school's first national championship in gymnastics, LSU's leaders on Friday will consider raising season ticket prices twice over the next three seasons, and do away with special pricing for most youths.
+BATON ROUGE — Fresh off the school's first national championship in gymnastics, LSU's leaders on Friday raised season ticket prices twice over the next three seasons, and do away with special pricing for most youths.

+"On the youth pricing, it's my understanding that that has become the subject of widespread abuse and misuse," Supervisor James Williams said during a meeting of the board's Athletic Committee.
+"We unfortunately have people who are misusing that and not giving others the opportunity to support our program, so I think that's a good change."

-The financial plan going before the Board of Supervisors also would mandate a raise in the mandatory donation to the school's athletic foundation.
+The financial plan approved by the Board of Supervisors also raises the mandatory donation to the school's athletic foundation for most season-ticket holders.

 LSU last weekend defeated California, Utah and Florida to win its first title.

-The ticket price increase would generate about a quarter-million dollars for the athletic department.
-(A season ticket price increase baseball is on Friday's agenda, too.
-It would raise grandstand ticket prices 9 percent to 39 percent and generate nearly $1 million in added funds.
+The ticket price increase will generate about a quarter-million dollars for the athletic department.
+(A season ticket price increase for baseball was approved Friday, too.
+It raises grandstand ticket prices 9 percent to 39 percent and generate nearly $1 million in added funds.
 LSU won the NCAA title last year.)

-For gymnastics at the Pete Maravich Assembly Center, lower-level seating ticket prices would jump 25 percent, prime mid-level seating would jump 23 percent and upper-level seating is jumping 39 percent.
+For gymnastics at the Pete Maravich Assembly Center, lower-level seating ticket prices will jump 25 percent, prime mid-level seating will jump 23 percent and upper-level seating is jumping 39 percent.
 The mandatory foundation fees will make more ticket prices higher.

 LSU said it last raised gymnastics prices in 2012, but it did mandate a ticket-delivery fee a few years ago — for printed and electronic ticketing — essentially raising the price to attend meets.